Greginkansas/-openhab-openhab1wiki/Use-local-TTS-with-squeezebox-on-Windows.md

-This page is work-in-progress to summarize the findings of the following community discussion for users hosting openHAB on a M$-Windows operating system [[1](https://community.openhab.org/t/googletts-responding-with-503-error-even-after-the-url-fix/3385)].
+This page is based on the findings during discussion in the OH community forum @ [[1](https://community.openhab.org/t/googletts-responding-with-503-error-even-after-the-url-fix/3385)].
+If you need support related to this page please visit the forum @ [Use local TTS with squeezebox on Windows](https://community.openhab.org/t/use-local-tts-with-squeezebox-on-windows/5677).

 ***
 * [Environment Requirements](#environment-requirements)